jclain/gitolite-contrib/HostBasedAuth_en.md

 # HostBasedAuth trigger

-This trigger enable host based authentication.
+This trigger enables host based authentication.
 Host ip, name or fqdn can be used for authentication.
 This trigger is designed to be used in smart-http mode.

 For each repo:
 * some specific users must be authorized (name doesn't matter)
-* for each of these users, an option define autorized hosts or IPs
+* for each of these users, an option defines autorized hosts or IPs
 * if the repo is accessed anonymously with user `anonhttp` from an authorized hosts, then the corresponding user is selected